 Device enrollment.
 Intune lets you manage your workforce's devices and apps, and how they access your company data.
 In this model, Outlook for iOS and Android ensures that Exchange Online email can be accessed only on phones and tablets that are managed by your company and are compliant with your organization's policy.
 When users log on to the Outlook app on an unmanaged mobile device, Outlook prompts users to enroll the device in Intune by leveraging the Azure conditional access policy, and then validates that the device meets organizational standards of device compliance.

 Device management and reporting.
 The enrollment process allows organizations to set and manage security policies that, for example, enforce device-level PIN lock, require data encryption, and block compromised devices in order to prevent untrusted devices from accessing corporate email and data.
 Each enrolled device appears in the Microsoft 365 admin center, and reporting is available to provide details on the devices that access your corporate data.

 Selective wipe.
-Microsoft Intune can remove Office 365 email data from Outlook for iOS and Android, while leaving any personal email accounts intact (whether the device is enrolled or not).
+Microsoft Intune can remove email data from Outlook for iOS and Android, while leaving any personal email accounts intact (whether the device is enrolled or not).
 This is an increasingly important requirement as more businesses adopt a "bring your own device" approach to phones and tablets.

 Basic Mobility and Security for Microsoft 365 provides device management capabilities at no additional cost.
 Microsoft Intune powers these basic capabilities, providing a core set of controls in the Microsoft 365 admin center for organizations that need the basics.

 Because this is a device management solution, there is no native capability to control which apps can be used, even after a device is enrolled.
 If you want to limit access to Outlook for iOS and Android, you will need to obtain Azure Active Directory Premium licenses and leverage conditional access policies.